MoritzHorch/MoritzHorch.github.io/README.md

 ### ESLint

-Even though Svelte comes with a tool called `svelte-check` it does not provide an additional linter which includes a larger set of rules that enforce good practices.
+Even though Svelte comes with a tool called `svelte-check`, it does not provide an additional linter, which includes a larger set of rules that enforce good practices.
 Just like Prettier, the installed plugins for TypeScript and Svelte provide some steadiness and consistency to the code base.
-ESLint can also be configured to catch and fix Prettier rules.
 In combination with a tool called Husky which runs commands before a commit, I make sure that code with errors never reaches the remote repository. [[3](#sources)] [[4](#sources)]

+Normally, I would configure ESLint to catch Prettier errors while linting, but this does not seem to be supported. [[5](#sources)]

 # Sources